 It is not clear how a consent requirement will add any privacy protections to individuals.
-Firstly, the OPC notes that the current accountability requirements will continue, even where the individual has given his or her consent to the transfer.
+In its original consultation, the OPC notes that the current accountability requirements will continue, even where the individual has given his or her consent to the transfer.
+In the reframed consultation, the OPC further notes that accountability and consent are separate principles under PIPEDA and that no one principle excludes the application of others.
 Under the current "accountability" approach, personal information already has to be protected at the Canadian level.
 A consent requirement adds nothing to that protection.